xfree123/docker-bamboo-server/README.md

 This Docker container makes it easy to get an instance of Bamboo up and running.

-This Docker image is published as both `atlassian/bamboo` and `atlassian/bamboo-server`.
-These are the same image, but the `-server` version is deprecated and only kept for backwards-compatibility; for new installations it is recommended to use the shorter name.
+This Docker image has been published as both `atlassian/bamboo` and `atlassian/bamboo-server` up until February 15, 2024.
+Both names refer to the same image.
+However, post-February 15, 2024, the `atlassian/bamboo-server` version ceased receiving updates, including both existing and new tags.
+If you have been using `atlassian/bamboo-server`, switch to the `atlassian/bamboo` image to ensure access to the latest updates and new tags.

 NOTE: ** Use docker version >= 20.10.10 **